Hatsunespica/xdsl-smt/README.md

                -total_rounds 250
 ```

-output (after about 5 mins) should be similar to the following:
+Output (after about 5 mins) should be similar to the following:

 ```
 init_solution	100.0000%	24.9458%